🚨 Illinois Crisis: #6 State Nationally, 50,961 Identity Theft Reports (2025 YTD)

 Business Email Compromise Prevention ($55.7M Risk): Corporate employees should verify all payment requests through phone calls to previously established numbers, never through email or phone numbers provided in suspicious emails.
 Implement DMARC email authentication to prevent domain spoofing.
 Require two-person authorization for wire transfers over $25,000.
 Train employees to recognize red flags: urgent requests, executive impersonation, and requests to bypass normal approval processes.

-Romance Scam Awareness ($43.2M Losses): Suburban residents using dating apps should proceed with extreme caution.
+Romance Scam Awareness: Suburban residents using dating apps should proceed with extreme caution.
 Be suspicious of people who quickly express strong feelings, claim to be traveling for business, or have emergencies requiring financial assistance.
 Never send money to someone you haven't met extensively in person.
 Research potential partners through reverse image search and social media verification.
 Report suspected romance scams to Illinois Attorney General and local police.

 Healthcare Data Protection: After medical data breach notifications, place fraud alerts on credit reports and monitor for suspicious medical bills or insurance claims.
 Request annual insurance benefit statements showing all services billed under your name.
 Check for unfamiliar medical collections on credit reports.
 Medical identity theft can prevent you from receiving care, so addressing it quickly is critical.